ruiichen/HackTheNorthBEChallenge/readme.md

 ___
 ## Setting Up
 To start the backend, simply have Docker open and run `docker compose up` in the root.
 This will start up the service on `http://127.0.0.1:3000/graphql`.

-Running it locally without Docker is  also possible.
-Create a virtual environment (Python 3.11), set `HackTheNorthBE` as the source root, run `pip3 install -r requirements.txt`, and then run `python3 main.py`.
-This will start the service under `http://127.0.0.1:5000/graphql`.
 ___
 ## Data
 All data is already seeded into the SQL server.
 This is seeded when the service begins running, and all data is wiped out when the service is closed.